 The total investment for the Australian Data Partnerships program is up to $5.6M.
 Individual project proposals can apply for a total of up to $500,000 over two and a half years.

 The ARDC recognises that the COVID-19 situation has placed financial constraints on many organisations, which are restricting the funds available for infrastructure projects.
 To assist in the continued development of e-research infrastructure, 1:1 matching co-investment will not be mandatory for this Australia Data Partnerships Open Call; however, the level of co-investment will form part of the Proposal evaluation criteria.

-Project proposals will be accepted from Australian organisations.
-Note that the ARDC will need to contract with a legal entity.
+Project proposals were accepted from Australian organisations.
+Note that the ARDC needs to contract with a legal entity.